 A: Ten-digit dialing is now required for local calls.
 For example, instead of dialing 555-5555 for a local call, you need to dial 812-555-5555 or 930-555-5555.

 Q: What changed the least?

 A: All consumers with 812 numbers are keeping them.
 And area code changes do not change rates or local calling areas.

 Q: How is the overlay more convenient than a geographic split?

 A: Consumers do not need to have wireless phones reprogrammed with a new area code.
 Also, businesses, schools, government agencies, not-for-profit organizations, and other entities are not as likely to need new signage, stationery and advertising with the area new code.

-Q: If I have a home phone with the 812 area code and get a new cell

-	phone, will the new cell phone’s number have the 930 area code?
+Q: If I have a home phone with the 812 area code and get a new cell phone, will the new cell phone’s number have the 930 area code?

-	Q: Can’t the new area code apply only to wireless phones or only to
+Q: Can’t a new area code apply only to wireless phones or only to landlines?

-	landlines?

-	A: No. A 1995 FCC order forbids area codes from being applied to

-	specific technologies, citing that doing so could put certain

-	technologies at a competitive disadvantage.
+A: No. A 1995 FCC order forbids area codes from being applied to specific technologies, citing that doing so could put certain technologies at a competitive disadvantage.

-	Q: Has anything been done to keep these changes from being needed?
+Q: Was anything done to keep these changes from being needed?